reshamas/reshamas.github.io/_posts/2018-10-20-overview-of-wimlds-chapters.md

 ## WiMLDS Chapters:  Outside of North America

-The 3 chapters with the highest membership outside the USA are:
+The 5 chapters with the highest membership outside the USA are:
 - Nairobi, Kenya
 - Paris, France
 - Lagos, Nigeria
+- Pune, India
+- Zurich, Switzerland

 <p style="color:orange"><b>Note:  France is where the Python library scikit-learn was developed.</b></p>